ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 #### You can download the  `tut_template.md` file that you can turn into a tutorial from this <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas" target ="_blank">GitHub repository.</a> Click on Clone/Download Zip, download the files and unzip them.

 #### Open the file `tut_template.md` in Atom.
+The file includes instructions on how to add subheadings, links, code and images.
 We have prepared a few sample topics based on which you can write a brief tutorial.
 Please choose a topic by clicking on it, which will take you to all the files necessary to write the tutorial.

 <section id="portfolio-work">
     <div class="container">